Pilot fish: Description

-The pilot fish congregates around sharks, rays, and sea turtles, where it eats ectoparasites on, and leftovers around the host species; younger pilot fish are usually associated with jellyfish and drifting seaweeds.
+The pilot fish congregates around sharks, rays, and sea turtles, where it eats ectoparasites on, and leftovers around, the host species; younger pilot fish are usually associated with jellyfish and drifting seaweeds.
 They are also known to follow ships, sometimes for long distances; one was found in County Cork, Ireland, and many pilot fish have been sighted on the shores of England.
 Their fondness for ships led the ancients to believe that they would navigate a ship to its desired course.

-The pilot fish's color is between dark blue and blackish-silver, with the belly being lighter in color.
-The pilot fish is also known to have a temporary variation of color when excited; its dark-colored bars disappear, and its body turns silvery-white, with three broad blue patches on its back.
-It can be recognized by its five to seven distinctive traverse bands, which are of a much darker color than the rest of the body.
+The pilot fish's colour is between dark blue and blackish-silver, with the belly being lighter in colour.
+The pilot fish is also known to have a temporary variation of colour when excited; its dark-coloured bars disappear, and its body turns silvery-white, with three broad blue patches on its back.
+It can be recognised by its five to seven distinctive traverse bands, which are of a much darker colour than the rest of the body.
 The pilot fish can grow up to 60–70 cm in length.

-The pilot fish is edible and is said to taste good, but it is rarely available due to its erratic behavior when caught.
+The pilot fish is edible and is said to taste good, but it is rarely available due to its erratic behaviour when caught.

-While pilot fish can be seen with all manner of sharks, they prefer accompanying the oceanic whitetip, Carcharhinus longimanus.
+While pilot fish can be seen with all manner of sharks, they prefer accompanying the oceanic whitetip shark, Carcharhinus longimanus.
 The pilot fish's relationship with sharks is a mutualist one; the pilot fish gains protection from predators, while the shark gains freedom from parasites.
 It was often said by sailors that sharks and pilot fish share something like a "close companionship"; there were even tales of this fish following ships which had captured "their" shark for up to six weeks and showing signs of distress in its absence.